leorodriguesdev/leorodriguesdev/README.md

 export const developer = [
     {
         name: "Leonardo Rodrigues",
-        about: "With focus on the front-end development with JavaScript, React, React Native and NodeJS.",
+        about: "With focus on the front-end development in front-end and mobile with JavaScript.",
-        age: 27,
+        age: 29,
         currentFocus: "React Native",
     }
 ]